Lansoprazole/amoxicillin/clarithromycin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have kidney disease or diabetes.
-Tell your doctor if you are allergic to cephalosporin antibiotics (such as cefaclor, cefadroxil, cephalexin, Ceftin®, Keflex®) or any other medicines.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems (such as QT prolongation), lupus, or myasthenia gravis.
+Tell your doctor if you are allergic to any antibiotic, or have had other problems with taking clarithromycin.

 Possible Side Effects While Using This Medicine